nicolascine/payroll-system/README.md

 # 🏢 Payroll Management System

-A modern payroll management system built with NestJS and Next.js that demonstrates best practices in software engineering, focusing on scalability, maintainability, and clean architecture.
+An enterprise-grade payroll management system built with NestJS and Next.js, designed for high scalability and maintainability.
+This solution automates payroll processing by integrating with third-party attendance management APIs, eliminating manual data handling and reducing errors.

+It supports weekly, bi-weekly, and monthly payroll calculations for over 100,000 companies, processing inputs like worked hours, overtime, medical leaves, and absences.
+Engineered with clean architecture and best practices, this system enhances payroll administrators' efficiency, especially when managing multiple companies.

 ## 👨‍💻 Author